jputrino/f5-bigip-agc-config-guides/saml-idp-connector/docs/AzureAD.rst

 ---------------------------------

 To configure Azure AD provide following inputs:
 	- :guilabel:`Tenant ID` : Provide the tenant ID.
-For eg, Azure AD sets the SSO URI to https://login.windows.net/tenantID/saml2, where tenantID is the Azure AD tenant.
+For example, Azure AD sets the SSO URI to https://login.windows.net/tenantID/saml2, where tenantID is the Azure AD tenant.

 Advanced Connector Settings
 ---------------------------